Nospoko/piano-gpt/docs/evaluation.md

 ### Script Details
-> ⚠️ WARNING: Currently "wmatejuk" repository is hardcoded: you will need to change that
+> ⚠️ WARNING: Currently "epr-labs" repository is hardcoded: you will need to change that
 1. Upload Script:
 ```python
 # upload_models.py